Posted on January 16, 2020

 I’ve noticed community members on different Facebook groups are getting fed up of DE’s rants.
 So in an effort to not be goaded into a tit for tat exchange I drew out this table of facts so you understand my view.
 Its funny when I tell people about this the 2 responses are: I’m confused, I thought it was opensource.
 Or isn’t the generic name for them Tapuino.

 The current state of play

 I will not be bullied in to submission but at the same time I don’t want to upset the rest of the community guys.
 There are 2 other players in the TZXduino project who told me they don’t really mind what I’m doing and give me their blessing.
 I’m putting my energy in redeveloping my firmware DigiWavuino which I believe is now better than ArduiTape.
 And as a replacement for TZXduino I’m using MaxDuino which is a little further ahead IMO.
 I’m looking at extending to developing MaxDuino-Uploader shortly too.
-The sad part about all this is had DE not gone on the attack I’d still be helping out where I can with my little tools and bug fixes and as such I have started to remove all back links to DE’s website from my tools, and content which would have been driving some traffic DE’s way.
+The sad part about all this is had DE not gone on the attack I’d still be helping out where I can with my little tools and bug fixes.
+I even developed my own forked Audio library which should have been folded into the ArduiTape project.
+As such I have started to remove all back links to DE’s website from my tools, and content which would have been driving some traffic DE’s way.
 I was happy with that as I’m a believer in Karma.
 What DE failed to recognize is a little competition is healthy for business and drives further revenue.
 If you still have doubts contact me direct.
 Thanks